 I describe the two sides of humans beings, the duality is a recurring characteristic in my paintings.
 I show not only the mere physical appearance, the facade, but I focus on unveiling something else, unseen.
 I want to expose what the subject is, not only who the subject is.

 I think the artwork needs to engage the viewer.
 The viewer needs to psychologically feel it and experience it.
 The painting works when it make us think and ask a broader range of questions.
 Whether through multi-figured compositional or with solitary strait portraits I often leave the painting open, with a sense of uncertainty.

-The painting relies on the unpredictable qualities of the medium, I believe that painting is a delicate balance between chances and intervention.
+When I paint I rely on the unpredictable qualities of the medium, I believe that painting is a delicate balance between chances and intervention.
 I try to be spontaneous when I’m working, and this often reflect in the painting.

 Painting for me is like directing without over imposing, it’s try to find the right balance of intervention and freedom, leaving the medium to express itself.
 This approach brings you to a series of mistakes/chances that normally open up you opportunities to work with.